lsst-ts/tssw_developer_guide/doc/work_management/jira.rst

   * No active development is ever done on the main or develop branches.
   * See :ref:`development-workflow` for more information on the development workflow.

-* Write the code.
+* Implement the code.
-* Write the unit tests.
+* Implement the unit tests.
 * Update any relevant documentation.
 * When complete, move to In Review.

   * Complete meaning:

+    * Create one or more PRs.

-    * Add a link of the PR to the ticket.
+        * JIRA will automatically add a links to the PR to the ticket.

     * Unit tests exist, have been successfully run and results have been added to the ticket or PR.
     * Add a link to the generated documentation site.

 In Review
 ---------

-* Once the code is complete and all unit tests are passing, initiate a pull request on the develop branch and assign it to the Reviewer(s).
+* Once the code is complete and all unit tests are passing, initiate a PR on the develop branch and assign it to the Reviewer(s).
 * See :ref:`development-workflow-review-etiquete` for more information on the review etiquete.
 * The Reviewer ensures: